Federal government revenue equates to about $108,000 of revenue per second.

 In the time it takes you to read this statement, that’s roughly $1 million in revenue.

-(roughly equal to the average annual salary of someone in the construction industry).
+That is roughly equal to the average annual salary of someone in the construction industry.

 Source - Bureau of Labor Statistics

-That is roughly equal to the cost of renting a two-bedroom apartment in Boston, MA ($2,320/month).
+That is roughly equal to the cost of renting a three-bedroom apartment in West Palm Beach, FL.

-$3.5 trillion equates to the revenue of the top 25 companies in the S&P 500.
+$3.42 trillion equates to the revenue of the top 16 companies in the Fortune 500.

 The federal government collects revenue from a variety of sources, including individual income taxes, payroll taxes, corporate income taxes, and excise taxes.
 It also collects revenue from services like admission to national parks and customs duties.